-F. Grandjean et al., "A Mössbauer Spectral Study of the GdCo₄₋ₓFeₓB Compounds," Journal of Applied Physics, American Institute of Physics (AIP), Jan 2007.
+F. Grandjean et al., "A Mössbauer Spectral Study of the GdCo₄₋ₓFeₓB Compounds," Journal of Applied Physics, vol. 101, no. 2, American Institute of Physics (AIP), Jan 2007.

 Keywords and Phrases